-Circulation is the key to how acupuncture works, because with blood flow and circulation come all the other mechanisms your body has to heal itself - ease inflammation and pain, balance hormones, and mobilize your body's natural healing response to strengthen your immune system.
+Proven to increase circulation and blood flow to specific areas of the body, circulation is the key to how acupuncture works.
+With blood flow and circulation come all the other mechanisms your body has to heal itself - decreasing inflammation and pain, balancing hormones, and mobilizing your body's natural healing response to strengthen your immune system.

-Acupuncture needles are significantly smaller and thinner than the hypodermic needles you may be used to receiving in the western medical setting.
+The needles used for acupuncture are much smaller and thinner than the hypodermic needles you may be used to seeing at the doctor's office.
 They are also significantly less painful.
-Most patients find acupuncture very relaxing and experience a feeling of well-being that lasts for hours.
+Most patients find acupuncture relaxing and experience a feeling of well-being that lasts for hours.

 Microcurrent delivers low frequency and amplitude electrical waves to acupuncture points while assessing the general conductivity of the acupuncture meridians.
 It creates better circulation much like a tens unit, but better adjusted and placed exactly where your body needs it the most.
 Patients love it because it is completely painless while as effective as acupuncture needles.